Georgetown ABC License Moratorium Zone

 Several restrictions apply within the Georgetown Moratorium Zone, including:

-- No new retailer's licenses class C or D may be issued to a tavern or nightclub.
+- No new retailer's license class C or D may be issued to a tavern or nightclub.

 - No retailer's license class C may be issued to a multipurpose facility.